Plommonsorbet/oesr/README.md

 # OESR: Offline Emergency Secret Recovery

-A methodology or system for a maintainable long term backups of critical and sensitive data leveraging secret sharing and pki to ensure security and redundancy.
+A methodology or system for a long term backups of critical and sensitive data with a focus on maintainability to make it simple, quick and pain free to create new secure offline backups.

-## Background
+## Origin / Background

 Before this I had a similar system for backing up my gpg keys, that setup consisted of symmetrically encrypting my gpg key with a 64 character key and then splitting this into 7 parts which was placed on each usb.
 The symetrical key I also split into a few pieces and created qr codes for these shares and hid them in various places.